-1. These lines represent more generalized locations of future collectors where the planned land uses will likely warrant construction of a more limited access road (e.g. medium to high density housing, community park, etc.).
-The purpose is to create a more predictable and functional street circulation system and to encourage direct access to commercial services from within the same section without needing to use the arterial roads.

-- 2. Developments in areas where preferred collectors are shown should incorporate a collector road in the site design or accomplish similar circulation goals through an alternative method. - 3.
+- These lines represent more generalized locations of future collectors where the planned land uses may warrant construction of a more limited access road (e.g. medium to high density housing, community park, etc.).
+The purpose is to create a more predictable and functional street circulation system and to encourage direct access to commercial services from within the same section without needing to use the arterial roads. - 2.
+Developments where preferred collectors are shown are encouraged to incorporate a collector road in the site design or accomplish similar circulation goals through some alternative method. - 3.
 When collectors are constructed in these locations, the collector road standards listed above shall apply.